 He also developed the masterplan with social outdoor areas and with the unique northern car park with a loop road designed for buses.
 The looped road is intended to allow for future entry from Learoyd Rd, though currently not acceptable to Council.

-Later stages of the design were taken over by MLDesign, an architectural firm we engaged with Ravi Karan responsible for the detailed design work.
+Later stages of the design were taken over by MLDesign, an architectural firm we engaged with (the late) Ravi Karan responsible for the detailed design work.
 The design continued to evolve until the present design.
 The iconic pavilion was re-envisioned to be shorter but translucent so lights could shine through the roof at night.
 A special lightweight but strong roof material called Danpalon was used to achieve this.
 This design proved to be a winner and is today the most iconic feature of the building (see near final design depiction below).

 The resulting design utilises large expanses of glass at the front and is intended to provide an airy open atmosphere that interacts with the outdoors.
 The ground floor foyer was treated like an alfresco, open to the outdoors, taking advantage of the sub-tropical Brisbane weather.
 It also reduce the overall built up area to within the agreed limitations with Council.

 Alvin Toh oversaw the electrical and lighting design through the company he worked for.
 He developed the lighting for the front façade.
 My brother, Edwin Lim of Limington Design provided pro bono interior design advice and is responsible for much of the interior colour choices.
 He introduced the unique splayed fan shaped concrete areas connecting the foyer and the amphitheatre.

 If you have never visited our new building before, we hope you will drop by one day.